badlop/ejabberd/COMPILE.md

 - Create a spool directory: `/var/lib/ejabberd/`
 - Create a directory for log files: `/var/log/ejabberd/`

-### 2. Start ejabberd

-You can use the `ejabberdctl` command line administration script to start and stop ejabberd.
-For example:

-    ejabberdctl start

-### 3. Use ejabberd locally

-Alternatively, you can setup ejabberd without installing in your system:
+### Build an OTP Release

+Instead of installing ejabberd in the system, you can build an OTP release that includes all necessary to run ejabberd in a subdirectory:

     ./configure --with-rebar=rebar3
-    make dev
+    make rel

 Or, if you have Elixir available and plan to develop Elixir code: